lzl124631x/LeetCode/leetcode/906. Super Palindromes/README.md

 ## Solution 1.

 The basic idea was to generate palindromes in range, and test if its square root is also a palindrome.
-Since getting the square root for a string is difficult, we can think in the other direction.
+But since the palindromes in range is still a large number, we will get TLE.

 Generate the square root palindrome first, then see if its square is also a palindrome in range.